hheisig51/LaGuia/README.md

 - [git-autoconfig](https://marketplace.visualstudio.com/items?itemName=shyykoserhiy.git-autoconfig), for working with multiple accounts on the same device.
 - [Five Server](https://marketplace.visualstudio.com/items?itemName=yandeu.five-server), for live web hosting previews.
 - [Markdown Converter](https://marketplace.visualstudio.com/items?itemName=manuth.markdown-converter), aptly named.

-### Python Installation

-So, you've installed the VSCode _extensions_, but it's asking you to install the Python _language_.

-Go to [this website](https://www.python.org/downloads/) and download the latest version.
-Open the executable.

-Uncheck the box that says "install for all users", located near the bottom of the installer window.
-Now, click the first arrow from the top (of the window) and install Python for your account.

-On your Python (`.py`) file, there should now be a green triangle in the upper right corner.
-Clicking it runs your code.

-If you do that, and...

-It runs perfectly -> Good!
-Have fun.

-It gives you an error message in white text -> Likely means something is wrong with your code.
-Double check that.

-It gives you an error in red text -> VSCode may not be able to find your python installation.
-Keep reading below

-#### The Case of the Missing Python Installation

-With your python (`.py`) file open, look at the bottom of the VSCode window.

-WIP

-`C:/Users/hheisig51/AppData/Local/Programs/Python/Python310/python.exe`

 ### Keyboard Shorcuts